 What is sweat, anyway?

 Simply put, it’s a watery fluid mixed with proteins and lipids (fats).
 Composition depends on the diet and health of the individual, too.
 For the more scientifically-inclined readers out there, sweat is usually about 99% water, mixed with mineral salts, which is why we get salty when we run (get it?
 We’re Salty Runners!).
-If you have a dog, you can relate–Otto loves licking my salty skin after a run.
+If you have a pet, you can relate–Otto loves licking my salty skin after a run.
 Your sweat also contains vitamin C, antibodies, urea, uric acid, ammonia and lactic acid (which just happens to attract mosquitoes…lovely).
 Even though it’s mostly water, all that stuff makes it a little on the acidic side, with a pH level between 4 and 6.
 We humans have about 5 million sweat glands located all over the skin, and there are two types: apocrine (in your armpits) and eccrine (everywhere else).

 Why Do Humans Sweat?

 To control our body temperature the autonomic nervous system automatically reacts with perspiration.
-So when you’re out there pounding the pavement, your muscles are inevitabley exerting themselves and overheating.
+So when you’re out there pounding the pavement, your muscles are inevitably exerting themselves and overheating.
 Sweating takes that temperature back to normal.
 That means sweating is good for you!

 As a result of its association with temperature regulation, sweating has a host of other beneficial results: you breathe faster, your heart works harder, your circulation improves and your metabolism accelerates, all in an effort to resume your normal body temperature.